Alaska Water Taxis

-Hop on board the all-season Missing Lynx, a vessel bound for whatever Seward Ocean Excursion suits your fancy.
+Hop on board the all-season Missing Lynx and Lost Lynx, the vessels bound for whatever Seward Ocean Excursion suits your fancy.
 Want to whale watch, see glaciers, go bird watching or just check out hidden coves?
 Captains Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
 No matter the season, you can always catch some excitement in Resurrection Bay!

 Homer is the halibut capital of Alaska, and this longtime charter company offers a blue-chip way to get to the fish.
 They have high-quality boats, experienced captains, and enthusiastic crews — as well as an inside line on finding halibut, rock fish and silver salmon.
 But they also offer a variety of other ways to enjoy the waters off Kachemak Bay, from wildlife cruising to paddling a kayak or hiking in Kachemak Bay State Park.

 Operating from May to September, this private ferry service is the easiest and fastest way to travel between Haines and Skagway.
 The 45-minute ride passes through Taiya Inlet, a steep-walled rocky fjord just outside of Skagway, and then opens up to the Lynn Canal near Haines.
 As you ride, look for seals and sea lions, as well as humpback, minke, and orca whales.
 Don’t forget to look up from the water from time to time to check out the ...more

 If you like to fish, you’ve come to the right place.
 This is the Kenai/Russian River Access and Sportsman’s Access Site (ADF&G) and the Kenai-Russian River Ferry.
 The ferry takes you across the Kenai River to the mouth of the famed Russian River for some of the best fishing in Alaska.